DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Wikimedia Foundation still maintains a staff of 200, mostly on engineering, programming, legal work and fundraising for projects.
 Server hosting charges also involve substantial costs.
-For the financial year of 2012 Wikimedia’s expenses were almost US\$50m.
-This was paid with funding through several foundations such as Stanton and Alfred P Sloan, major IT corporations – Apple, Google, Microsoft – and an increasing volume of user donations.
+For the financial year of 2012 Wikimedia’s expenses were almost 50 million US\$.
+This was paid with funding through several foundations such as Stanton and Alfred P.
+Sloan, major IT corporations – Apple, Google, Microsoft – and an increasing volume of user donations.
 This particular form of gratis remains an exception on the Internet.
-Although its approach shares much in common with the ones practiced by many Free/Open Source Software (FOSS) initiatives, Wikipedia’s immense popularity demands far more financial resources.
-F/OSS and Wikipedia nevertheless remain exceptional examples of the potential of gratis, provided funding can be secured.
+Although its approach shares much in common with the ones practiced by many Free and Open Source Software (FOSS) initiatives, Wikipedia’s immense popularity demands far more financial resources.
+FOSS and Wikipedia nevertheless remain exceptional examples of the potential of gratis, provided funding can be secured.

 The Mozilla Foundation, the ‘mother’ of the Firefox web browser, is a